BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

         const paragraph = document.createElement('p');
         // add content to the paragraph element paragraph.textContent = 'You clicked the button';
-        // add paragraph element to the DOM document.body.appendChild(paragraph);
+        // add paragraph element to the bottom of the body document.body.appendChild(paragraph);
       }